paradoxinversion/lib-eoe/docs/events.md

+# Events

 Events are situations the player responds to.
 Events (with rare exception) are assumed to have already happened by the time the player sees them.

-GameEvent
+## GameEvent

 All events build off of this one.
 Supplies some basic properties and methods.

+### GameEvent Properties

 eventData
-eventData is the data ultimate returned back to the game.
-It contains the `type` of event, the `result`, or resulting data of event (this will often be what is removed or added to the gamedata, or some piece of information to be shown), and the `updatedGameData`, which can be used to update the state of the game implemenation. `updatedGameData` can pass unmodified data back if no data needs to be modified.
+eventData is the data ultimately returned back to the game.
+It contains the `type` of event, the `result`, or resulting data of the event (this will often be what is removed or added to the gamedata, or some piece of information to be shown), and the `updatedGameData`, which can be used to update the state of the game implemenation. `updatedGameData` can pass unmodified data back if no data needs to be modified.

 ```
 {